blakedietz/phoenix-liveview-form-focus/README.md

     {:noreply, assign(socket, :changeset, changeset)}
   end
 ```

 Associated code block [here](https://github.com/blakedietz/phoenix-liveview-form-focus/blob/1a6383d251405460202e152d749df624074a6e25/lib/app_web/live/age_range_live/form_component.ex#L41).

 ![](./images/not-in-focus.gif)

 ### In focus elements cannot be modified

+The element that is in focus is the `age_range`.
+When attempting to modify the `age_range` from the server side, the value is not modified.

 Here we try to capture all changes for the step input only.
 Upon change we attempt to set the step value to 0.
 Note that it doesn't override the form value on the client side.